-1. The positive (red) and negative (black) leads that connect to the battery are located under the bed.
+1. The positive (red) and negative (black) leads that connect to the battery are located under the roadside front dinette seat on the 19 ft. model, under the bed on a 22 ft, and under the sofa on the 25 ft. sleep six and 28 ft.
 The red wire goes to the 12-volt + bus bar and the black to the battery 12-volt ground upon installation.